hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-I continue taking in the spectacle of ruin.
+Among these melancholy and disquieting spectacles, I begin to ponder the nature of ruin.
-But I wonder: what *is* ruin?
 Is it mere grotesquerie, like the swan, things disharmonious in the arrangement of their parts?
-That would make ruin an aesthetic phenomenon like beauty, and in a way, ruin *is* beautiful.
+That would make it an aesthetic phenomenon like beauty, and in a way, ruin *is* beautiful.
 But disharmony is different from beauty, since easier to achieve; to paraphrase the opening lines of *Anna Karenina*, or the